stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: java

-  So, if you had a user Account "Han Solo" in the "Captains" Directory, and you wanted to log him in, you would...
+  So, if you had a user Account "Han Solo" in the "Captains" Directory, and you wanted to log him in, you would... (todo)

   .. literalinclude:: code/java/authentication/login_attempt_req
       :language: java

   .. note::

     Instead of just receiving an authentication result, it is possible to receive the full Account object.
-To do this...
+To do this... (todo)

     .. literalinclude:: code/java/authentication/login_attempt_req_expand_account
       :language: java

-  If authentication succeeded, you would receive back...
+  If authentication succeeded, you would receive back... (todo)

   .. literalinclude:: code/java/authentication/login_attempt_resp
       :language: java

 .. only:: nodejs

-  So, if you had a user Account "Han Solo" in the "Captains" Directory, and you wanted to log him in, you would...
+  So, if you had a user Account "Han Solo" in the "Captains" Directory, and you wanted to log him in, you would... (todo)

   .. literalinclude:: code/nodejs/authentication/login_attempt_req
       :language: javascript

   .. note::

     Instead of just receiving an authentication result, it is possible to receive the full Account object.
-To do this...
+To do this... (todo)

     .. literalinclude:: code/nodejs/authentication/login_attempt_req_expand_account
       :language: javascript

-  If authentication succeeded, you would receive back ...
+  If authentication succeeded, you would receive back ... (todo)

   .. literalinclude:: code/nodejs/authentication/login_attempt_resp
       :language: javascript

 .. only:: php

-  So, if you had a user Account "Han Solo" in the "Captains" Directory, and you wanted to log him in, you would...
+  So, if you had a user Account "Han Solo" in the "Captains" Directory, and you wanted to log him in, you would... (todo)

     .. literalinclude:: code/php/authentication/login_attempt_req
       :language: php

   .. note::

     Instead of just receiving an authentication result, it is possible to receive the full Account object.
-To do this...
+To do this... (todo)

     .. literalinclude:: code/php/authentication/login_attempt_req_expand_account
       :language: php

-  If authentication succeeded, you would ...
+  If authentication succeeded, you would ... (todo)

     .. literalinclude:: code/php/authentication/login_attempt_resp
       :language: php

 .. only:: python

-  So, if you had a user Account "Han Solo" in the "Captains" Directory, and you wanted to log him in, you would...
+  So, if you had a user Account "Han Solo" in the "Captains" Directory, and you wanted to log him in, you would... (todo)

   .. literalinclude:: code/python/authentication/login_attempt_req
       :language: python

   .. note::

     Instead of just receiving an authentication result, it is possible to receive the full Account object.
-To do this...
+To do this... (todo)

     .. literalinclude:: code/python/authentication/login_attempt_req_expand_account
       :language: python

-  If authentication succeeded, you would receive back ...
+  If authentication succeeded, you would receive back ... (todo)

   .. literalinclude:: code/python/authentication/login_attempt_resp
       :language: python